Lemonlepid/BIONICLEHeroesArena/readme.md

 First download Git client: https://git-scm.com/downloads (at the top of the page) When installing, leave all settings as default.

 Decide where the project is going to live on your PC.
-Let's say mine is D:/Games
+Let's say mine is D:/Games.
+Make sure to use forward-slashes (/) in your paths, and if there are spaces, include the whole thing in quotes (e.g. "D:/My Games/New Folder/")

 Open up Git Bash and type the following:
 (you can copy each line and middle-click to paste into the terminal)